AnthonySlawski/PHYS-310/README.md

 **Key Findings:**

--The deep neural network's objective was to match or exceed the performance of the best ensemble method model, focusing on reducing the outlier fraction in photometric redshift estimation.
+- The deep neural network's objective was to match or exceed the performance of the best ensemble method model, focusing on reducing the outlier fraction in photometric redshift estimation.

 **Conclusion:**
 Lab Notebook 20 explores the effectiveness of deep neural networks in addressing regression problems within astrophysics, emphasizing the importance of model tuning and the selection of appropriate loss functions and learning rate schedules for optimal performance. ​